 Therefore, repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord- Acts 3:19 NASB

-Before I could list off even one of those consequences she began to cry and told me she hated it when I yelled.
+Before I could list off even one of the consequences I had been daydreaming about for the last hour, she began to cry and told me she hated it when I yelled.
 At that point, it was obvious we had both reached our limits so I sent her to her room to give us both some time to cool off and regroup.

-A lot of us see God the same way.
+A lot of us see God the same way my daughter saw me.
 We just sort of assume that when God has finally gotten fed up with our sin, or is nearing the end of His patience with us He will let us know He’s had enough in a loud and obvious kind of a way.
 We expect God to “yell” or warn us in some way before He brings the hammer of judgment down in our lives.

 As a result, we tend to think (subconsciously at least) that when we sin and nothing terrible happens God must be okay with (or at least not mad about) whatever monkey business we’ve been up to.
 Sometimes we even go so far as to call His lack of clear and obvious outrage at our behavior “grace”.